Master of G: History

 In 1985, Casio released the DW-5500C, which was the first G-Shock to feature a mud-resistant structure.
 Called the G-Shock-II due to the new construction feature, it was nicknamed "Mudman" by collectors due to its mud resistance capabilities.
 Casio would then go on to release a mud-resistant line of watches in 1995 which would go on to be called Mudman.

 The Master of G series officially began in November 1993, when Casio introduced the G-Shock Frogman model in Japan; the case-back featured the word "FROGMAN" and a small figure of a diving frog.
 It was made for divers and featured a digital dive time mode.
 The model is made unique by its asymmetrical design of thick rubber shielding around a self-contained module which was to facilitate hand movement when the watch was worn over a diving suit and had a thick double-tang resin strap.
 The Frogman proved to be very popular and during the mid-1990s.
 Casio decided to produce more variations starting with the DW-8200 model, including limited edition colours.
 The DW-8200 model also featured a titanium case on some models in place of the stainless steel case used in the original Frogman.

-Notable Master of G watches which introduced new features to the G-Shock lineup are as follows: